First Schleswig War: Background

 The question of Schleswig-Holstein was also a major concern of the other European powers.
 In order to maintain access to the Baltic, the British Foreign Secretary Lord Palmerston preferred that control of the Danish straits linking the North Sea to the Baltic Sea not be controlled by any major European power such as Prussia.
 From Palmerston's viewpoint, having a relatively weak power such as Denmark maintain control of the Danish straits was far preferable to having a strong power, and as such Britain tended to support the Danish claims, believing that a Danish-Prussian war might lead to Prussia annexing not just the two duchies, but also all of Denmark.
-Likewise, the Emperor Nicholas I of Russia supported Denmark as he did not want a strong power controlling the Danish straits.
+Likewise, Emperor Nicholas I of Russia supported Denmark as he did not want a strong power controlling the Danish straits.
 Nicholas also believed that if Denmark were defeated even without being annexed, it might lead to the Danes joining a Scandinavian Union that would pose a potential threat to the ability of the Baltic fleet of the Imperial Russian Navy to leave the Baltic.
-France, the European power most opposed to German unification, was due to the Revolution of 1848 unable to take a strong stand on German affairs.
+France, the European power most opposed to German unification, was due to the revolution of 1848 unable to take a strong stand on German affairs.
+The Austrian empire, Prussia's rival for the ascendency in German affairs, was paralyzed as revolts had broken out against the House of Habsburg in Prague, Milan, Buda, Krakow, and in Vienna itself.

 In Berlin, the foreign policy decision-making was described as "chaotic" with the weak and indecisive King Fredrich Wilhelm IV receiving conflicting advice from rival groups of advisers about what to do.
-However, in the aftermath of the Revolution of 1848, which had damaged the prestige of the House of Hohenzollern as fighting had broken out in the streets of Berlin, it was felt essential to take a bold foreign policy step which would restore the status of the Prussian state.
-Although, the king and his advisers were not German nationalists, the German liberals opposed to the absolutist Prussian monarchy were, and in this way it was believed that launching a war in the name of German nationalism would bring many of the people otherwise opposed to the Prussian state around to supporting it.
+However, in the aftermath of the revolution of 1848, which had damaged the prestige of the House of Hohenzollern as fighting had broken out in the streets of Berlin, it was felt essential to take a bold foreign policy step which would restore the prestige of the Prussian state.
+The king and his advisors were not German nationalists, but the German liberals opposed to the absolutist Prussian monarchy were.
+The king's advisors believed that a German nationalist war would win support for the Prussian state from many of those liberals who were opposed to it.